deepcausality-rs/fluvio-examples/README.md

 ## 📦 Installation

-See the [installation guide ](doc/install.md)for detailed installation instructions.
+See the [installation guide ](doc/install.md)for detailed instructions.

 ## 🛠️ Cargo & Make